dlxodbs100/decodecongestion/README.md

 VLI is a powerful tool to simplify this staggering amount of information into key indices which could be conveniently accessed by anyone from a single dashboard.
 With drag-and-drop interface that allows for quick and easy policy evaluation, our product will assist key stakeholders to incorporate data-driven key insights from the VLI dashboard in their every discussion.

-## Here is the demo of our product:
+## Here is a live demo of our final product:
 <!-- blank link -->
 <figure class="video_container">
 	<iframe src="https://www.dropbox.com/s/oezyv7cli5jw6z3/Hackathon%20Full%20Website%20interaction%20video.mp4" frameborder="0" allowfullscreen="true"></iframe>